 Now that we have covered exactly what a migraine is and what a service dog and therapy dog is, let’s look into when to consider a service dog for migraines.
 While many with migraines choose to just deal with each episode on their own, a service dog is a great way to ensure you recognize the early symptoms, prevent migraines and make episodes that do occur as tolerable as possible.

 Anyone who experiences severe complications during a migraine requires attention as they most often are unable to help themselves.
-Service dogs can be trained to retrieve the phone for someone who may have issues with dizziness, eyesight complications or head pain that is too severe to think properly, which makes the process of calling for assistance much easier.
+Service dogs can be trained to retrieve the phone for someone who may have issues with dizziness, eyesight complications, or head pain that is too severe to think properly, which makes the process of calling for assistance much easier.
 Of course, this is just one example, and there are numerous ways in which a service dog can help for migraines.

-For individuals who live with someone else and is rarely home alone, migraines may not cause a threat to long-term health.
+For individuals who live with someone else and are rarely home alone, migraines may not cause a threat to long-term health.
 However, individuals who live alone need a proper plan in place in case the migraine symptoms become severe.
-In some instances, you may not live alone, the individual may not live along, but they are often by themselves, whether it is at home, at the office or in any other area, and it is helpful to have a trained faithful companion by your side.
+In some instances, you may not live alone, the individual may not live alone, but they are often by themselves, whether it is at home, at the office or in any other area, and it is helpful to have a trained faithful companion by your side.

-For many who struggle with migraines, the thought of a severe migraine while in public is extremely scary, particularly if the migraines cause temporary impairment with hearing, vision or general function.
-During a migraine, a service dog can help you walk, communicate and find the needed assistance.
+For many who struggle with migraines, the thought of a severe migraine while in public is extremely scary, particularly if the migraines cause temporary impairment with hearing, vision, or general function.
+During a migraine, a service dog can help you walk, communicate, and find the needed assistance.
 One of the most distinguishable differences between a headache and a migraine is the secondary symptoms, such as sensitivity to light, blurred vision and nausea, which often do not exist with the average headache.
 When these symptoms exist, service dogs will know exactly how to handle the situation so you can save and get the proper care.

 There are many reasons to consider a service dog for migraines, and many individuals may seek one for issues other than migraines, such as epilepsy, panic disorders and asthma.
 If you feel a service dog would be beneficial and have the time and ability to care for the service dog, then reach out to us or visit a medical professional to learn more.